akiatoji/slickgrid-bootstrap-rails/README.md

 -------------

-SlickGrid uses jQuery UI so you need it in your assets. slickgrid-bootstrap-rails doesn't have any direct support to pull-in jQuery UI.
+SlickGrid uses jQuery UI so you need it in your assets. slickgrid-bootstrap-rails doesn't have any direct support to pull in jQuery UI.
-This is so that you can add themed jQuery UI assets yourself.
+It's up to you how you do it, this is so that you can add themed jQuery UI assets yourself.

 Alternatively, you can use joliss/jquery-ui-rails.